Header Background

 Example of a chart that lists the responsibilities of various roles in a content marketing team

-8. Develop Content Workflows and Processes
+8. Develop Content Workflows & Processes

-Create a task-based workflow of what you need to complete and assign the person who does it.
+With repeating processes, such as blog posts or creating videos, create a task-based workflow of what you need to complete and assign the person who does it.
 Use that as your template when you need to repeat the project again.

 Video content workflow

 Similarly, have a process for editorial ideas.
-Gathering input from your entire team helps you cherry pick the best content ideas, but it’s hard to control them when ideas are whizzing around in your inbox.
+Gathering input from your entire team helps you cherry-pick the best content ideas, but it’s hard to control them when ideas are whizzing around in your inbox.

 CoSchedule's marketing calendar ideas board feature